KarrimorRifle/SCC230-GroupProject/UseCaseDescription.md

 -   1- User clicks manage hub
 -   2- User is taken to manage hub page
 -   3- User adjusts hub details
+-   4- User clicks save
--   4- User role and new hub details are verified
+-   5- User role and new hub details are verified
--   5- Hub details are updated on database
+-   6- Hub details are updated on database
--   6- User gets notification about the update
+-   7- User gets notification about the update

 **Alternatives:**